-Venus Concept Ltd. employed Mr. Kelley as President, Sales, beginning in April 2017, with an initial annual base salary of \$225,000, which was increased to \$250,000, effective April 1, 2018.
-Mr. Kelley's agreement provided for an undefined term and was terminable at will by either party.
-Per Mr. Kelley's employment agreement, he was eligible to receive a performance commission, which was to be paid quarterly, in an amount equal to 70% of his base salary based on achievement toward quarterly performance targets of system sales.
-In the event that the Company was able to achieve 105% of a specified revenue amount for the fiscal year, Mr. Kelley would have been eligible to receive a bonus in an amount equal to 2% of the Company's incremental revenue in excess of 105% of that amount.
-In addition, Mr. Kelley was eligible to receive an annual bonus of \$50,000 based on meeting certain profit and loss performance measures.
-Mr. Kelley was also eligible to receive other customary benefits.
-As part of his agreement, Mr. Kelley received an initial grant of stock options upon commencement of employment in 2017 as described above in Outstanding Equity Awards at 2019 Fiscal Year-End Table.
-Mr. Kelley's agreement included a non-competition and non-solicitation clause,.
+The Company employed Mr. Zaring as Chief Commercial Officer, beginning in February 2020.
+Mr. Zaring employment agreement provides an annual base salary of \$300,000 and provides for an undefined term.
+Per Mr. Zaring's employment agreement, he was eligible to receive a performance commission, which was to be paid quarterly, in an amount equal to 75% of his base salary based on achievement toward quarterly performance targets of system sales.
+For 2020, Mr. Zaring is eligible to receive a target base bonus equal to 25% of his base salary based upon achievement of annual performance targets and is eligible to receive other customary benefits.
+As part of his agreement, Mr. Zaring received a Sign-On Bonus in the amount of \$50,000, of which \$25,000 was paid on first regular pay date following his start date and \$25,000 paid on the first regular pay date which was three (3) months after his start date.
+Mr. Zaring's initial grant of stock options upon commencement of employment in 2020 is described above in the Outstanding Equity Awards at 2020 Fiscal Year-End Table.
+Mr. Zaring's agreement includes a non-competition and non-solicitation clause.